material-motion/material-motion/starmap/specifications/interactions/transitions/Transition_context_element.md

 ---
 layout: page
+title: "Transition context element"
 status:
   date: Oct 25, 2016
   is: Drafting
 ---

-# Context element feature specification
+# Transition context element feature specification

 The context element is what that the user interacted with in order to initiate the transition.